sauce-archives/help/docs/on-premise/box-setup.md

 <h4 id="credentials">Credentials</h4>

 Every TestObject Box has its own set of credentials which will be sent to you individually.
-As soon as you have received those credentials you will be able to start setting up your individual testing pool.
+As soon as you have received those credentials you will be able to start setting up your own personal on-premise solution.

 <h4 id="architecture">System Architecture</h4>

-To be able to use TestObject OnPremise you need to install at least one TestObject App instance and one TestObject Device Pool instance.
+To be able to use TestObject on-premise you need to install at least one TestObject App instance and one TestObject Device Pool instance.
-Both instances depend on <a href="#mongo">MongoDB</a>.
+Both instances need to be connected to the <a href="#mongo">MongoDB</a> database.
 Depending on the setup they can use the same MongoDB instance or two dedicated ones.

 The <strong>App</strong> instance is responsible for hosting the TestObject Web UI.
 It provides user management, App management and remote controls the TestObject device pool(s).

 The <strong>Pool</strong> instance is responsible for talking to the different mobile phones.
 One device pool instance can manage only one type of mobile operating system like either iOS or Android devices.
 Thus if you want to test on both platforms you need to install two device pool instances with different configurations.

-For this example we use a setup with two host machines, one is running the App instance and the second host machine runs the two Pool intances: one for Android and one for iOS.
+For this example we use a setup with two host machines, one is running the App instance and the second host machine runs the two Pool instances: one for Android and one for iOS.

 <h4>Depiction of the Setup</h4>